junjun99/junjun.github.io/_posts/2019-08-02-advanced_linux_commands.md

 Sanja,Pyhon
 Arjun,PHP
 ```
-And we want to create a single csv using the names as our primary key.
+And we want to create a single CSV using the names as our primary key.

 We could do the following: